-From that point on, the increasing ability of chemists to tinker with the basic ring structure of phenobarbital, combined with new animal models of seizures, became the driving force behind the development of anticonvulsant drugs (Figure 1).
-Chemists got busy modifying the structure of phenobarbital, and noted that a simple change in the ring structure, removing one carbon, resulted in the creation of hydantoins which displayed improved ratio of anti-seizure activity to sedation, or improved therapeutic index.
-The discovery of diphenylhydantoins, aka phenytoin, in 1938 by Merritt and Putnam marked the era of applying medicinal chemistry to improve upon a serendipitous observation (4).
+From that point on, the increasing ability of chemists to tinker with the basic ring structure of phenobarbital, combined with new animal models of seizures, became the driving force behind the development of anticonvulsant drugs (Figure 69.1).
+Chemists got busy modifying the structure of phenobarbital and noted that a simple change in the ring structure, removing one carbon atom, resulted in the creation of hydantoins, which displayed an improved ratio of antiseizure activity to sedation or an improved therapeutic index.
+The discovery of diphenylhydantoins, also known as phenytoin, in 1938 by Merritt and Putnam marked the era of applying medicinal chemistry to improve upon a serendipitous observation (4).
 Tracy Putnam had set up a laboratory at the Neurological Institute of Columbia University to test the ability of drugs to protect cats against electroshock seizures (5).
-Houston Merritt collaborated with Putnam in testing anti-seizure drugs in patients.
-Subsequent identification that drugs that protected rodents against pentylenetetrazol (PTZ)-induced seizures were useful against absence seizures gave rise to the development of trimethadione, an oxazolidindione, as a specific agent for absence (then call petit mal) seizures (6).
-Later, ethosuximide, shown in Figure 1, was found to be a safer agent against absence seizures.
+Houston Merritt collaborated with Putnam in testing antiseizure drugs in patients.
+The subsequent identification that drugs that protected rodents against pentylenetetrazol (PTZ)-induced seizures were useful against absence seizures gave rise to the development of trimethadione, an oxazolidindione, as a specific agent for absence (then called petit mal) seizures (6).
+Later, ethosuximide, shown in Figure 69.1, was found to be a safer agent against absence seizures.
 In the interest of space, we refer readers to two excellent sources for the fascinating story on the evolution of pharmacologic therapies in the second half the 20th century and the present era (7,8).

-Figure 1: The serendipitous discovery was followed by modifications to its basic structure.
-The arrows point to the elimination of the moiety from phenobarbital that led to the hydantoin ring structure and the substitution of a nitrogen atom in the hydantoin ring with carbon to produce the succinimide drug ethosuximide.
+Figure 69.1 Structures of common anticonvulsant drugs.
+The serendipitous discovery of the anticonvulsant efficacy of barbiturates was followed by modifications to its basic structure.
+The arrows point to the elimination of the moiety from phenobarbital that led to the hydantoin ring structure.
+The substitution of a nitrogen atom in the hydantoin ring with carbon yielded the succinimide drug ethosuximide.